ioBroker/ioBroker.docs/docs/en/admin/settings.md

 ## Access rights
 ![Access rights](../../de/admin/media/ADMIN_Settings_zugriffsrechte.png)

-In this sub-page, the access rights for different areas can be defined for all users / groups
+In this subpage, the access rights for different areas can be defined for all users / groups

 ## Statistics
 ![statistics](../../de/admin/media/ADMIN_Settings_statistics.png)